-The EOA’s annual lecture commemorates and celebrates of the life, legacy and work of EOA founder and employee ownership pioneer Robert Oakeshott.
+The EOA’s annual lecture commemorates and celebrates the life, legacy, and work of its founder, and employee ownership pioneer, Robert Oakeshott.

 This year Naomi Climer CBE delivered the Employee Ownership Association’s (EOA) 2020 Robert Oakeshott Lecture, titled “The Rise of the Robots: What Role for Employee Ownership in the 2030 Economy?”